-In Asia, the Group's principal regional competitors are international financial companies, including Allianz, AXA, ING, AIA and Manulife.
+In Asia, the Group's principal competitors in the region are international financial companies, including Allianz, AXA, ING, AIA and Manulife.
 In a number of markets, local companies have a very significant market presence.

 Within the UK, Prudential's principal competitors in the life market include many of the major retail financial services companies including, in particular, Aviva, Legal & General, Lloyds Banking Group and Standard Life.